nimajalali/step-iron-worker/README.md

 # Iron Worker Step

 Use the Iron Worker CLI to run, upload, queue and schedule workers in Iron.io.
 More info [here](http://dev.iron.io/worker/reference/cli/).
-This step assumes the iron.json and my_worker.worker files exist in your root source directory.
+This step assumes the iron.json and my_worker.worker files exist in the current executing direcotry.

 # Options